FireDasher/Twemoji-Assets-Renamed/README.md

 ### Dev stuff:

-Build with `npm run dothestuff`
+Build with `npm run run`

-`Assets-original` is original twemoji assets.

-`Assets-renamed` is renamed twemoji assets.

-`Emoji-name-map-namer.js` creates the json file that the renamer uses.

-`Assets-renamer.js` renames the files.

-`Emoji-name-map.json` is the thing used to rename files.
+Clear `assets-renamed` folder with `npm run clear`

+Building will give you a ton of errors, 99% are just because twemoji is missing some emojis from the emojibase database.

+`Old` is old crap